carriontrooper/Alpha-Frontier/README.md

 An Unciv total conversion mod, taking inspiration from Alpha Centauri and Beyond Earth.

+Use FantasyHex tiles for now!!!
+HexRealm not supported yet!!

 Features:

 - Hostile Xeno lifeforms that you could hijack later in the tech tree